Azeirah/Object.remote/devdocs.md

 4. set function
 5. invoke function

+There's also the new connection message, when a client or remote connects, this message will be sent.

-Each message takes at least these three parameters in object format.
+Each message takes at least these two parameters in object format.
 These are:
 ```
 {
-    namespace: String,
     type: String, // one of the five abovementioned messages
     id: Number
 }